97B.015 Firearms safety and wildlife identification course.

 Subd.
 4. Student fee.
 To defray the expense of the course, the Enforcement Division shall collect a fee from each person that takes the firearm safety course.
 The commissioner shall establish a fee that neither significantly overrecovers nor underrecovers costs, including overhead costs, involved in providing the services.
 The fee is not subject to the rulemaking provisions of chapter 14 and section 14.386 does not apply.
 The fees shall be deposited in the game and fish fund and the amount thereof is appropriated annually to the Enforcement Division of the Department of Natural Resources for the administration of the program.
 In addition to the fee established by the commissioner, instructors may charge each person up to the established fee amount for class materials and expenses.

 Subd.
 5. Firearms safety certificate.
 The commissioner shall issue a firearms safety certificate to a person that satisfactorily completes the required course of instruction.
-A person must be at least age 11 to take the firearms safety course and may receive a firearms safety certificate, but the certificate is not valid until the person is at least age 12.
-A firearms safety certificate issued to a person under age 12 by another state as provided in section 97B.020 is not valid in Minnesota until the person reaches age 12.
+A person must be at least age 11 to take the firearms safety course and may receive a firearms safety certificate, but the certificate is not valid for hunting until the person reaches age 12.
+A person who is age 11 and has a firearms safety certificate may purchase a deer, bear, turkey, or prairie chicken license that will become valid when the person reaches age 12.
+A firearms safety certificate issued to a person under age 12 by another state as provided in section 97B.020 is not valid for hunting in Minnesota until the person reaches age 12.
 The form and content of the firearms safety certificate shall be prescribed by the commissioner.

 Subd.
 6. Provisional certificate for persons with mental retardation or a related condition.
 Upon the recommendation of a course instructor, the commissioner may issue a provisional firearms safety certificate to a person who satisfactorily completes the classroom portion of the firearms safety course but is unable to pass the written or an alternate format exam portion of the course because of mental retardation or a related condition as defined in section 97B.1055, subdivision 1.
 The certificate is valid only when used according to section 97B.1055.

 Subd.
 7. Fee for duplicate certificate.
-The commissioner shall collect a fee for issuing a duplicate firearms safety certificate.
+The commissioner shall collect a fee, to include a $1 issuing fee for licensing agents, for issuing a duplicate firearms safety certificate.
 The commissioner shall establish a fee that neither significantly overrecovers nor underrecovers costs, including overhead costs, involved in providing the service.
 The fee is not subject to the rulemaking provisions of chapter 14 and section 14.386 does not apply.
 The commissioner may establish the fee notwithstanding section 16A.1283.
+The duplicate certificate fees, except for the issuing fee for licensing agents under this subdivision, shall be deposited in the game and fish fund and, except for the electronic licensing system commission established by the commissioner under section 84.027, subdivision 15, and issuing fees collected by the commissioner, are appropriated annually to the Enforcement Division of the Department of Natural Resources for the administration of the firearm safety course program.